nextcloud/recognize/README.md

 This app goes through your photo collection and adds fitting tags, automatically categorizing your photos.
 Tagging works via the Nextcloud's Collaborative Tags.

+### Privacy
+This app does not send any sensitive data to cloud providers or similar services.
+All image processing is done on your nextcloud machine, using Tensorflow.js running in Node.js, which comes bundled with this app.

 ### Categories
 This is the [list of recognized things and which categories they are currently mapped to](https://github.com/marcelklehr/recognize/blob/master/src/rules.yml).
 I'm happy to accept pull requests for this file to fine tune predictions.